-Times have changed.
+Times have changed though.
 Today's best Chromebooks are versatile, inexpensive, and lightweight.
 You can buy extremely fancy Chromebooks that cost a small fortune.
-The cheaper models we originally fell for are still around, and they can do more than ever too.
+The cheaper models we originally fell for are still around, but now they can do more than ever.

 For our money, the best reason to buy a Chromebook is because you want an affordable, easy-to-use computer that can still handle all the essentials of work and play.
 What counts as an 'essential' varies from person to person, of course – so what exactly can a Chromebook do?